 - 603.7d If a spell creates a delayed triggered ability, the source of that delayed triggered ability is that spell.
 The controller of that delayed triggered ability is the player who controlled that spell as it resolved. - 603.7e If an activated or triggered ability creates a delayed triggered ability, the source of that delayed triggered ability is the same as the source of that other ability.
 The controller of that delayed triggered ability is the player who controlled that other ability as it resolved. - 603.7f If a static ability generates a replacement effect which causes a delayed triggered ability to be created, the source of that delayed triggered ability is the object with that static ability.
-The controller of that delayed triggered ability is the same as the controller of that object at the time the replacement effect was applied. - 603.8.
+The controller of that delayed triggered ability is the same as the controller of that object at the time the replacement effect was applied. - 603.7g If a static ability allows a player to take an action and creates a delayed triggered ability if that player does so, the source of that delayed triggered ability is the object with that static ability.
+The controller of that delayed triggered ability is the same as the controller of that object at the time the action was taken.

+603.8.
 Some triggered abilities trigger when a game state (such as a player controlling no permanents of a particular card type) is true, rather than triggering when an event occurs.
 These abilities trigger as soon as the game state matches the condition.
 They'll go onto the stack at the next available opportunity.
 These are called state triggers.
 (Note that state triggers aren't the same as state-based actions.)
 A state-triggered ability doesn't trigger again until the ability has resolved, has been countered, or has otherwise left the stack.
 Then, if the object with the ability is still in the same zone and the game state still matches its trigger condition, the ability will trigger again.